 When young people lack the skills to manage their financial budgets effectively, they fail to meet their needs.

 Hence, they suffer from Financial stress.
-The financial stress leads to several health problems such as depression, anxiety, feelings of loss of control, and other mental–emotional distress.
+Financial stress leads to several health problems such as depression, anxiety, feelings of loss of control, and other mental–emotional distress.

 In the worst cases, financial stress could also lead to suicides.
 According to a poll conducted by Associated Press Health, approximately 16 to 20 million people are “suffering awfully due to their debts, and their health is probable to impact negatively.